Ramblurr/ffi-overhead/README.md

 # Results (2025-08)

 > [!WARNING]
-> Disclaimer: I have no idea what I am doing.
+> I have no idea what I am doing.
 Do not believe this.

 The benchmark results can be visualized using the automated benchmarking harness:

 ![FFI Overhead Benchmark Results for 2025-08](data/2025-08/chart.png)

-*Chart shows average execution times across multiple runs.
+*Chart shows average execution times across runs.
 Lower values are better.*

 Raw data: [data/2025-08/raw_data.csv](./data/2025-08/data.csv)